ab212/USA2016ElectionAnalysisGraphX/README.md

 val graph = Graph(vertices, edges, none) // defining a graph of tweets
 ```

 This is a directed acyclic graph.
 It is directed because an edge represents a response to a tweet.
 And it is acyclic because an earlier tweet can't reply to a tweet that isn't present by the time the first tweet has been created.
+This is also a property graph because for every vertex and edge there is an attached property.
+The property of a vertex is a tweet's text.
+For an edge, it is a type of relationship that connects two vertices.

 Now, what can we do with this graph?
 Well, let's first find the most popular tweets.
-In order to do this, I will be using `inDegrees` function, which returns a tuple containing a VertexId and the number of edges pointing to this vertex.
+In order to do this, I will be using `inDegrees` function, which returns a collection of tuples containing a VertexId and the number of edges pointing to this vertex.
 Similarly to `inDegrees`, the Graph has also an `outDegrees` function, but in our context, it isn't very helpful since a tweet can only reply to one tweet at most.

 ```scala
 val popularTweetsIds = graph